jlehosky/Lehosky-Portfolio/FinalProject2.md

 ## Recapping Key Ideas from [Part 1 of the Final Project](/FinalProject.md)

-### Introduction & Refocusing PRoject Action Items
+### Introduction & Refocusing Project Action Items
-My original final project was aimed to inspire readers to support the efforts specifcally of [Tree Pittsburgh](https://www.treepittsburgh.org/); however, after some post-class discussion after week 5, I decided to avoid any potential affliation issues by broadening the action item scope to several Pittsburgh-based enviromental groups.
-The core story remains the same however: Motivate readers/viewers to explore ways to help grow the upban forest, but showing them historical and current measurements of the air quality/pollution of the Pittsburgh region, and let them know how urban trees can improve our air.
+My original final project was aimed to inspire readers to support the efforts specifically of [Tree Pittsburgh](https://www.treepittsburgh.org/); however, after some post-class discussion after week 5, I decided to avoid any potential affiliation issues by broadening the action item scope to several Pittsburgh-based environmental groups.
+The core story remains the same however: Motivate readers/viewers to explore ways to help grow the urban forest, but showing them historical and current measurements of the air quality/pollution of the Pittsburgh region, and let them know how urban trees can improve our air.

 ### User Stories / Personas
-The user stories remained consistant from Part 1, with the persona being further refined as:
+The user stories remained consistent from Part 1, with the persona being further refined as:
 * Residents of the Pittsburgh Region
 * 25-55 years old
-* Likely old enough to either remember more polluted days or remember converstaions their familes have had about them
+* Likely old enough to either remember more polluted days or remember conversations their families have had about more polluted days
 * Likely young enough to feel hopeful and motivated to take action for change

-**So they can:**
+The goal is to motivate them to support area non-profits (not just Tree Pittsburgh); **So they can:**
-* Enjoy better air quality in my community
+* Enjoy better air quality in their community
 * Improve community relations
 *	Increase area property values